 Return of Title IV Funds

-aid is awarded to students contingent upon attending their classes for the term and
+Financial aid is awarded to students contingent upon actively participating in their

-successfully completing the semester.
-If the student fails to do this, they may be
+classes and successfully completing the semester.
+If the student fails to do this,

-responsible for repaying part or all of their financial aid.
+they may be responsible for repaying part or all of their financial aid based on their

 Official and Unofficial Withdrawals